amized/react-sequencer/README.md

 ## Overview

-React sequencer lets you perform complex animations easily by tying them to a time-sequenced set of steps.
+React sequencer lets you perform complex animations easily by tying them to a time-sequenced set of states.
 The simplest usage is to wrap your component with the `withSequencer` HOC, which will inject the sequencer state into your component.

 You first define a set of steps for your sequence as tuples of names and durations: